2022 Irish Marriage Trends: Insights on Ceremonies, Preferences, and Demographics

 These statistics have been compiled from the marriage registration forms of all marriages registered in the Republic of Ireland in 2022.
 For more detail on the data visit the Marriage 2022 section on the Central Statistics Office’s website.
 All data and images are from CSO Ireland.

-We are currently working on our own in-depth statistical analysis of wedding data over the last number of years broken down by region, which will be exclusively available to our WedPro clients, so keep an eye out for that coming soon.
+We are currently working on our own in-depth statistical analysis of Ireland’s Wedding Trends and wedding industry data over the last number of years broken down by region, which will be exclusively available to our WedPro clients, so keep an eye out for that coming soon.